 Is it painful?
 Well, in reality, yes, but you’ll be so anesthetized and numbed down that you won’t feel a thing.
 Valium, Percocet, nerve-numbing lidocaine injections and numbing creams are the preferred tools of the doctors and dermatologist during ablative laser resurfacing.

 And the recovery time?
 At least a few weeks, up to a month or two.
 You won’t look very different from a burn victim after trying ablative laser resurfacing, your face painful, swollen, sore and scabby.
 However, despite the looks, doctors assure patients that the recovery period is surprisingly painless.
 So, put yourself in the hands of a professional and all will be fine.

 Pricing for ablative laser resurfacing treatments is similar to the non-ablative ones, if not a little more expensive.
 Treatments begin at $500 for the area around your mouth, and from then on - the sky is the limit, depending on the area you want to be treated.

 Well, that about wraps up our ultimate guide to laser resurfacing.
 Please note that as new technology becomes available, we update our articles accordingly.
-Feel free to check back after a while, and in the meantime - keep being brave!
+Feel free to check back after a while, and in the meantime - read up on the best tips for skincare and keep being brave!
 Laser resurfacing is an efficient, and very safe method for removing unwanted skin features - especially when done by professionals.
 Always make sure to consult with your doctor and dermatologist before making a decision, and good luck!